WHAT WE DO

 In 2010, inspired by Carol Rodland’s Rochester-based “If Music be the Food…” food drive concerts, violist Kim Kashkashian launched Music for Food, a concert series to help relieve food insecurity in the Greater Boston area, with a group of Boston-based musicians and guest artists.

-- Currently in its 9th season, Music for Food has created over 500,000 meals through donations made at concerts for 60 hunger-relief organizations.
+- Currently in its 9th season, Music for Food has created over 500,000 meals through donations made at concerts for nearly 100 hunger-relief organizations.

-- More than 160 international artists have performed on Music for Food concerts in more than 10 cities, as well as internationally.
+- More than 160 international artists have performed on Music for Food concerts worldwide.

 - Music for Food is incorporated in the Commonwealth of Massachusetts and is a 501(c)(3) nonprofit charitable organization.

 To read more about our financial health, click here.

 We believe both music and food are essential to human life and growth.
 Music has the power to call forth the best in us, inspiring awareness and action when artists and audiences work together to transform the ineffable into tangible and needed food resources.

 Music for Food is a musician-led initiative for local hunger relief.
 Our concerts raise resources and awareness in the fight against hunger, empowering any musicians who wish to use their artistry to further social justice.